 While most small appliances can be plugged in to an extension cord with no problem, that isn’t the case with a refrigerator.

-For now, here are the reasons why you shouldn’t plug your refrigerator into an extension cord:
+Why you shouldn’t plug a refrigerator into an extension cord

 You should remember too that refrigerators are always turned on 24/7, giving the extension cord no rest period.
 To ensure safety, you should plug your refrigerator in a grounded house socket.